 Transit Local Route Restructuring Project

-St. Albert Transit operates both a local route network and a commuter route network into Edmonton.
+St. Albert Transit operates both a local route network within St. Albert, and a commuter route network into Edmonton.
 St. Albert’s current local transit network has been adjusted over the years to accommodate new neighborhoods; however it remains virtually unchanged since 2001.

 Feedback from transit riders and residents suggests that the local network in many ways provides satisfactory access to the commuter routes at the transit stations but is difficult to navigate, or too time consuming, for travel to destinations within St. Albert, particularly with respect to cross-quadrant travel (ex, northwest neighborhoods to the southeast areas).
-As a result transit supporters bypass use of the local transit network and are dependant on automobile use for all or part of the travel experience.
+With the coming of the new Campbell Road Transit Centre and Park and Ride, the local routes will have to be adjusted accordingly to service this new facility.
+As such, the opportunity exists to restructure the local network not only to serve the new park and ride, but to address a number of the other concerns and challenges that have been raised, and to potentially create a network that better meets the needs of a broader spectrum of St. Albert residents and businesses - to create a network that provides greater accessibility for employees, students, seniors, and commuters, and ultimately grows overall ridership.

-A number of steps have already been taken to gain the feedback of transit users and St. Albert residents at large with respect to the local service , and more avenues for input are planned.
+Steps have and will be taken to gain the feedback of transit users and St. Albert residents at large with respect to the local service.

-- St. Albert Transit Passenger Satisfaction Survey/System Review – Completed March 2015
+St. Albert Transit Passenger Satisfaction Survey/System Review – Completed Fall 2018.

-A comprehensive survey of passenger and their level of satisfaction with various components of the system, as well as an assessment of service performance including schedule adherence, and passenger usage
+A comprehensive survey of passengers and their level of satisfaction with various components of the system, as well as an assessment of service performance including schedule adherence, and passenger usage.

-- Local Transit Advisory Committee – In Progress
+Local Transit Advisory Committee – First Quarter of 2019

 Comprised of residents, transit users and City Administration, the Local Transit Advisory Committee will review, and provide input into the new proposed local route design for Council’s consideration.

-The City will be hosting a series of open houses seeking residents input into potential new local transit routes prior to completing recommendations for Council’s approval
+The City will host open houses seeking residents input into potential new local transit routes prior to completing recommendations for Council’s approval.

 Local Transit Advisory Committee